 Export USA is distributed every two months, free of charge, to readers in 178 countries outside of the United States, including Japan.
 The magazine is mailed directly to qualified recipients, such as pre-screened agents, distributors, buyers, end-users, and selected multiplier organizations.
 Free copies are also available at industry trade shows and other events in which the U.S. Commercial Service participates.

-Commercial News USA gets results!
-According to data collected from buyers around the world, advertising in Commercial News USA generates an estimated:
+Export USA gets results!
+According to data collected from buyers around the world, advertising in Export USA generates an estimated:

 Potential customers can now access Export USA online, and so can you!
 Click here for advertising rates and information, click here, or call 1-800-581-8533 ext 802.